 I love Italian food.
 Or at least what we know of Italian food.
-Since I am not of Italian descent, I cannot claim that what we know of Italian cuisine is true Italian cuisine.
-For the most part, I do adhere to the marinara sauce rule of thumb, but on occasion I like to move away from tradition and enjoy the beauty of the ingredients without the long hour stewing.
+Since I am not of Italian descent, I cannot claim that what we know about Italian cuisine is authentic.
+For the most part, I adhere to the marinara sauce rule of thumb, but occasionally, I like to move away from tradition and enjoy the beauty of the ingredients without the long hour of stewing.
 Some of my favorite recipes are pasta with nothing more than roasted garlic, pepper, and freshly shaved Parmesan cheese.
 This recipe was no exception.
 Giving birth to the Tastiest Twist to Traditional Stuffed Pasta!

-The issue was, how to get a stuffed shell served as minimalist as possible?
-My concerns were, I cannot toss this pasta as I would with other pasta.
+The issue was getting a stuffed shell as minimalist as possible.
+My concerns were I could not toss this pasta as I would with other pasta.
 Would I make a mess in the pan?
 Would the stuffing come out?
-I had added eggs to the Ricotta mixture, so then, how do I finish cooking the shells so that the eggs cook, without covering the shells with sauce?
-Well, not to mention that I have never made stuffed shells before, this was no easy task.
+I had added eggs to the Ricotta mixture, so how do I finish cooking the shells so that the eggs cook without covering the shells with sauce?
+Well, not to mention that I have never made stuffed shells before, so this was no easy task.

 Think, think, think . . .

-Part of me wanted to stick to tradition and part of me wanted to try and experiment.
+Part of me wanted to stick to tradition, and part of me wanted to try and experiment.
 Experimentation won.
 Why not?
-You cannot create the Tastiest Twist to Traditional Stuffed Pasta, if we follow tradition!
-We know that if I follow the recipe at the back of the Barilla, I would end up with great-tasting shells, but if I experiment and come up with a great-tasting variation, then now we have two great recipes to choose from!
+You cannot create the Tastiest Twist to Traditional Stuffed Pasta if we follow tradition!
+We know that if I follow the recipe at the back of the Barilla, I will end up with great-tasting shells, but if I experiment and come up with a great-tasting variation, we now have two great recipes to choose from!

 Quick note, I am not yet affiliated with any brands.
-This means, I get no monetary compensation from mentioning Barilla, or whether any of my readers going to the Barilla website.
-I am mentioning Barilla because it is the brand I use often when I buy pasta, and I never have any issues with their quality.
-Although I never have used the recipes on the side of the box, I decided to do so this time, at least to get me started.
-The recipe is easy to follow and got me thinking about the marinara sauce, but in the end I decided to go my way on this one.
+This means I get no monetary compensation for mentioning Barilla or whether any of my readers go to the Barilla website.
+I am mentioning Barilla because it is the brand I often use when I buy pasta, and I never have any issues with its quality.
+Although I never used the recipes on the side of the box, I decided to do so this time, at least to get me started.
+The recipe is easy to follow and got me thinking about the marinara sauce, but in the end, I decided to go my way on this one.

 Non-traditional Stuffed Pasta Shells